-The purpose of this document is to provide a consolidated set of information on Ruby Ranch subdivision's irrigation system, meadow maintenance, and hay operations.
-This document also provides guidance and minimum requirements for properly managing these assets as is required by the Covenants, and in a manner that helps achieve the owners strategic vision of Ruby Ranch as a unique equestrian community.
-A community focused on protecting current water rights, maximizing the usage of those water rights, improving soil and meadow grass health, increasing hay yield, and improving the value of these operations for owners.
+The purpose of this document is to provide the community with a comprehensive document on the subdivision's irrigation system, meadow maintenance, and hay operations.
+This document also provides guidance and minimum requirements for Boards, Committees, and Service Providers to properly managing these assets.
+The governing boards maintain these assets per the Covenants, and in a manner that helps achieve the owner's strategic vision of Ruby Ranch as a unique equestrian community.